ecaromolina/wp1_documentation/docs/modules_documentation/configuration_module.md

 #### Quality control paramenters
 * `ALPHA (str)`: Error threshold used during the numeric QC checks.
 * `EXPORT_QC_RECORD (bool)`: With a value of `True`, it exports the data generated during the quality control process.
-For more details, see the section [Quality Control](../quality_control.md).
+For more details, see the section [Quality Control Utils](qc_checks_utils_doc.md).
 With a value of `False`, quality control is still performed, but the generated data is not saved after execution (except for what is printed in the log).
 * `QC_REPORT_FOLDER (str)`: name of the folder taht centralizes the QC: it will contain the QC output and the code for processing this data and the rendered report.
 * `QC_DATA_FOLDER (str)`: name of the folder where all the data generated during the quality control checks will be dumped (if `EXPORT_QC_RECORD` is set to true).
 This folder is itended to be a subdirectory fo the directory above `QC_REPORT_FOLDER`